vamise/streampay-point-of-sale/README.md

-# StreamPay - Point of Sale
+# StreamPOS - Point of Sale

 StreamPay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.